Everything That Can Be Deterministic, Should Be: My Claude Code Setup

 Clearly some powerful alien tool was handed around except it comes with no manual and everyone has to figure out how to hold it and operate it, while the resulting magnitude 9 earthquake is rocking the profession.
 Roll up your sleeves to not fall behind.

-I’ve spent the last year building a different architecture on top of Claude Code.
+I’ve spent a year building on top of Claude Code.
 35 agents.
 68 skills.
 234MB of context.
-This is what I’ve learned.
+Here’s what I’ve figured out so far.

 The Wrong Default

-This is the pattern people start with because it’s easy.
-Google Cloud’s architecture guide explicitly recommends starting simple.
-Anthropic’s own documentation says to find the simplest solution and only add complexity when needed.
+People start here because it’s easy.
+Google Cloud’s architecture guide says start simple.
+Anthropic’s own documentation says find the simplest solution and add complexity only when you need it.
+So everyone does.

-Claude Code demonstrates the alternative.
-When you ask it to search your codebase, it doesn’t run grep -r "pattern" with guessed flags.
+Here’s what got me thinking differently.
+Claude Code already does the right thing in miniature.
+When you ask it to search your codebase, it doesn’t shell out to grep -r "pattern" with guessed flags.
 It calls a Grep tool that wraps ripgrep with optimized parameters.
 The tool handles encoding.
 It has sensible defaults.

 The execution is deterministic.

-Claude Code’s job is to decide what to search for.
-The Grep tool’s job is to search.
+Claude Code’s job is deciding what to search for.
+The Grep tool’s job is searching.

-This is what I mean by “skill” throughout this article: a deterministic program that the LLM invokes rather than simulates.
-File search is the simplest example, but the pattern extends to everything.
+I use the word “skill” throughout this article to mean a deterministic program that the LLM calls rather than tries to simulate.
+File search is the simplest example, but the pattern extends to everything I do.

 The Division

-Solved problems: Operations we know how to implement reliably.
+Solved problems.
+Things we know how to do reliably with code.

 • File search.
 Ripgrep exists.
 It’s fast, it handles encoding, it has optimized defaults.